ara-framework/website/website/blog/2019-08-28-universal-rendering-in-laravel.md

 The Nova View is not rendered yet, we need to implement [Nova Proxy](https://github.com/ara-framework/nova-proxy) in order to server-side render and include the Nova views.

-The Nova Direvitve renders a placeholder that contains the necessary information to enable Nova Proxy communicate with the Nova service and include the Nova view.
+The Nova Direvitve renders a placeholder that contains the necessary information to enable Nova Proxy to communicate with the Nova service and include the Nova view.

 ```html
 <div data-hypernova-key="Example" data-hypernova-id="d198fa6c-c9ec-11e9-a223-8c85903a4c93"></div>